TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/chapter-temple-of-affinity.md

 ---
-title: "Location: Temple of Affinity"
+title: "Temple of Affinity"
+type: "Chapter"
 ---

 This is also known as the Temple of the Corrupt Orb.
 This is where the